 One Health is intended to express the concept that Health is the same and concerns humans, animals, and the environment in which they coexist.
 Our well-being is linked to that of animals and the planet.
-We live close contact with our dogs or cats, which can contract and transfer certain diseases.
+We live in close contact with our dogs or cats, which can contract and transfer certain diseases.

 One Health, environmentally friendly